Identifying Exoplanets with Deep Learning. IV. Removing Stellar Activity Signals from Radial Velocity Measurements Using Neural Networks: Data

 The solar data are reduced using the same HARPS-N Data Reduction System (DRS) as used for nighttime stellar observations.
 By taking calibration exposures at the end of each day of solar observations, we acquire order-by-order information on the locations of the echelle orders and the wavelength calibration scale.
 The instrumental drift is monitored by taking exposures of light passed through a stabilized Fabry-Perot cavity concurrently with the solar exposures.
 After applying optimal extraction procedures \citep{1986PASP...98..609H,1989PASP..101.1032M}, the data are calibrated in wavelength such that we can obtain a 1D background subtracted spectrum in each echelle order.
 Lastly, the data are cross-correlated with a digital mask \citep{1996A&AS..119..373B, 2002A&A...388..632P} derived from solar observations and corrected for instrumental drift based on the Fabry-Perot exposures.
 The resulting CCF is used for our input representation to the ML method.
 Finally, the DRS extracts the RV of each observation by fitting the CCF with a Gaussian function.
 A Gaussian function is simple and symmetric.
 Therefore, it is unable to model the small perturbations to CCF shapes induced by stellar activity.
 So these RVs include both center of mass RV shifts and stellar activity signals.

 We note that the full three-year dataset of HARPS-N used in our paper was recently released to the public, as described by \citet{dumusque2020}.
 The data products released by \citet{dumusque2020}\footnote{\url{https://dace.unige.ch/sun/?}} were reduced with a new extraction pipeline originally built for the newly commissioned ESPRESSO instrument.
-This new ESPRESSO pipeline analysis resulted in more precise RV measurements than the original HARPS-N DRS reductions \citep{2019MNRAS.487.1082C}, but we observed that there were additional changes to the shape of the CCFs that hurt the performance of our ML methods.
-We therefore use the original HARPS-N DRS data products in our analysis and leave an analysis of the new CCFs for future publications.
+This new ESPRESSO pipeline analysis resulted in more precise RV measurements than the original HARPS-N DRS reductions \citep{2019MNRAS.487.1082C} and were thus used in this analysis.